lyteword/chspurgeon-tod/volume-3/psalm-72.md

 **Verse 7.**

-1\.The righteous flourish more at one season than another.
+1\.
+The righteous flourish more at one season than another.

-2\.They flourish most when Jesus is with them: *in his days, etc.*
+2\.
+They flourish most when Jesus is with them: *in his days, etc.*

-3\.The fruit of their growth is proportionately abundant: *and abundance,* etc. *G. Rogers.*
+3\.
+The fruit of their growth is proportionately abundant: *and abundance,* etc. *G. Rogers.*

 **Verse 7.** *Abundance of peace.* Abundant overtures of peace, abundant redemption making peace, abundant pardon conferring peace, abundant influences of the Spirit sealing peace, abundant promises guaranteeing peace, abundant love spreading peace, etc.